Channel State Acquisition in Uplink NOMA for Cellular-Connected UAV: Exploitation of Doppler and Modulation Diversities: Channel estimation for the aerial user

-Capitalizing on the fact that the AU transmits noncircular symbols while the TU adopts a circular modulation format, the proposed blind estimation approach relies only on the conjugate second-order statistics of the ACS random process \eqref{eq:y-IBI}, which turn out to be free from both TU and noise contributions.
+Capitalizing on the fact that the AU transmits noncircular symbols while the TU adopts a circular modulation format (modulation diversity), the proposed blind estimation approach relies only on the conjugate second-order statistics of the ACS random process \eqref{eq:y-IBI}, which turn out to be free from both TU and noise contributions (a consequence of Doppler diversity).
 For $j \in \{1,2,\ldots, J\}$, one gets